Dennis Foggia: Sky Racing Team VR46 (2016–2019)

-His good results in the juniors also earned him three wild-card race appearances in the 2017 Moto3 World Championship, where he finished 14th, 8th and 7th, scoring solid points.
+Foggia's good results in the juniors also earned him three wild-card race appearances in the 2017 Moto3 World Championship, where he finished 14th, 8th and 7th, scoring solid points.

 As expected, after his 2017 junior championship and good results in the three wild-card races, Foggia was signed full time by the VR46 Racing Team to partner Nicolò Bulega for the 2018 Moto3 World Championship.
 Foggia struggled initially, but improved as the season went on, scoring a third place in Aragón, finishing with 55 points, which was only enough for 19th in the standings, but was second best among the rookies.

-Staying with the VR46 Academy Team for the 2019 season, Foggia basically replicated last season, scoring one podium again, a third place finish in Aragón.
+Staying with the Sky Racing Team VR46 for the 2019 season, Foggia basically replicated last season, scoring one podium again, a third place finish in Aragón.
 His rookie teammate Celestino Vietti had three podiums, and finished as rookie of the year, scoring 135 points, compared to Foggia's 97.
 Following the season, through mutual consent between team and rider, Foggia left the VR46 Academy after spending 4 seasons together.

 Leopard Racing (2020–2022)

-For the 2020 season Foggia moved to Leopard Racing Honda, signing a three year contract, partnering Jaume Masiá.
+For the 2020 season, Foggia moved to Leopard Racing Honda, signing a three-year contract, partnering Jaume Masiá.
 In a shortened season due to the pandemic, Foggia scored 3 podiums, winning the race in Brno.
 He finished with 89 points, 10th in the standings, but Leopard managed to win the team championship.

 Staying with Leopard Racing for his fourth full season in Moto3, for 2021 Foggia was partnered by Xavier Artigas, as Masiá left to join the Red Bull KTM Ajo Team.
 This would be Foggia's breakout year, as he won 5 races, scoring 10 podiums total, and was contending for the title until the penultimate round, with rookie Pedro Acosta, Masiá's teammate.
 After an incident with Darryn Binder in the last lap of the Algarve Grand Prix, Foggia could no longer win the title, finishing the year in 2nd place with 216 points.

 There were rumours of Foggia leaving Leopard Racing, especially after the Styrian Grand Prix, when his father was locked out of the paddock, with the team reportedly doing so as they believed he was being a bad influence on Foggia, but in the end decided to stay for the 2022 season and honor his contract; despite his earlier comments after the race stating that he wishes to leave.
 Staying in Moto3 with Leopard Racing, he will be partnered by Tatsuki Suzuki.

 Moto2 World Championship

-Italtrans Racing Team (from 2023)
+Italtrans Racing Team (from 2023 to 2024)

 From 2023, Foggia graduated to Moto2 World Championship with Italtrans Racing Team.
+Foggia’s best result in the intermediate class was sixth achieved in 2024 at the Circuit of the Americas.
+At the end of the year Aspar Team announced that Foggia will race for the team not in Moto2 but in Moto3.